New Phillies boss Dombrowski plans retool, not rebuild

 “I know John wants to win.
 We have flexibility of finances,” Dombrowski said.
 “But when I say that, I don’t think it’s unlimited amount of funds.
 You always realize there’s some type of budget attached to that.
 We will work within that.
 But we’re also more, we want to win this year.”

-Recognizable for his silver hair and ever-present smile, Dombrowski led teams to division titles in seven of the last nine seasons.
+Recognizable for his silver hair and ever-present smile, Dombrowski led teams to division titles in seven of his last nine seasons.
 He became Boston’s president of baseball operations in August 2015 and celebrated in 2018 when the Red Sox set a club record with 108 wins and beat the Los Angeles Dodgers in the World Series for their fourth title in 15 seasons.

 He was fired in September 2019 with a 76-67 record.
 His salary ran through October 2020, and he spurned interviews with several clubs that reached out this fall.